electerious/basicScroll/README.md

 ### .update()

 Triggers an update of an instance, even when the instance is currently stopped.
-Returns an object containing the applied props.

 Example: